 At my age, I didn’t fight my way up the food-chain to retire in a community where I couldn’t get a decent cup of coffee.
-Here in central Florida, all I can find are remixes of Seattle’s burnt and bitter industrial coffee.
-You’d think we’d have The Villages Coffee Roaster.
+Unfortunately, in central Florida, all you can find are remixes of Seattle’s burnt and bitter industrial coffee.
+You’d think there’d be a decent coffee roaster.

 I figured out a long time ago, that if you want good coffee, you’d have to make it yourself.
 And I’m ok with that.
 But I still have to find local fresh whole bean coffee.
-That means finding The Villages Coffee Roaster that knows what they’re doing.
+That means finding a coffee roaster that knows what they’re doing.
 Yeh, good luck with that.

 Perfect Whole Bean Coffee